 The hub of your Facebook presence will be a page for your business.
 Through this, it is possible to build a presence quickly.

-You can also spend money to advertise and promote your business on Facebook.
+You can also spend money to advertise and promote your business on Facebook with pay-per-click (PPC) campaigns.
 The benefit to doing this is that you can get in front of more people - over the years, Facebook has made changes that make it harder for businesses to get in front of customers without spending money.

 However, it's still possible to establish an effective Facebook presence without spending a penny.
 And as this social network exerts such a huge influence, it's wise to have some business information there.